A-kly/School-Vault/CMPUT 382/Lecture 1.2 - Introduction to Heterogeneous Parallel Computing.md

 ## NVIDIA's Huang's Law For GPUs
 ![[Pasted image 20240910142508.png]]
 - Lots of calculation transistors, numbers increasing
-# Key ideas in high throughput processing
+# Key Ideas in High Throughput Processing
 ![](https://www.youtube.com/watch?v=bdYkznOFb2Y)
 - **Superscalar:** We are processing more instructions at once by fetching, decoding, and executing more than one instruction at once.
 - This only works when Instructions can be executed in parallel, avoiding data hazards.